dansmyers/HonorsThesisGuide/README.md

 This structure is standard for papers that are broadly experimental, where the locus of the research is collecting and analyzing some type of data.

-- The Introduction orients the reader to the problem and your proposed approach and it provides a high-level overiew of the contributions of your document.
+- The Introduction orients the reader to the problem and your proposed approach, and it provides a high-level overiew of the contributions of your document.

 - The Methods section summarizes the details of your experiment, such as the data collection, processing, and analysis steps.

 - The Results section presents quantitative and qualitative data (as appropriate for your study) that answer the experimental questions driving the paper.

-- The Discussion section elaborates on the significance of the results, acknowledges limitations, and places them in broader context. it may also suggest directions for future work or elaboration.
+- The Discussion section elaborates on the significance of the results, acknowledges limitations, and places them in broader context.
+It may also suggest directions for future work or elaboration.

 ### Engineering Theses